Machine-Precision Prediction of Low-Dimensional Chaotic Systems from Noise-Free Data: Forecasting Results

-To investigate how our method performs in higher dimensions, we consider the Lorenz-96 (L96) system \cite{Lorenz1996}.
-Instead of using 512-bit arithmetic to achieve double-precision (64-bit) accuracy as in our default setting, we aim for single-precision (32-bit) machine accuracy on the Lorenz-96 system, using standard double-precision computations.
+for $i=1,\dots,d$ with $x_{-1} = x_{d-1}$, $x_{0} = x_d$, $x_{d+1} = x_1$.
+Instead of using 512-bit arithmetic to achieve double-precision (64-bit) accuracy as in the default setting, the goal here is single-precision (32-bit) machine accuracy on the Lorenz-96 system, using standard double-precision computations for PolyProp.

-Single-precision machine accuracy is demonstrated in two ways: (1) we use a double-precision ODE solver to generate the ground truth, then round the data to single precision before training; or (2) we generate the data using directly a single-precision solver.
+Single-precision machine accuracy is demonstrated in two ways: 1) a double-precision ODE solver is used to generate the ground truth, and the data is rounded to single precision before training; and 2) the data is generated directly using a single-precision solver.
 In both cases, the training data is single-precision, but the underlying dynamics are computed at either single or double precision.

-To evaluate prediction quality, we compare the VPT of our polynomial regression method (executed in double precision) with that of a double-precision ODE solver initialized with the single-precision data.
-In all tested settings, the best results from our method are statistically indistinguishable from the solver’s, as shown in \cref{tbl:L96:asgoodas:solver} and visualized in \cref{fig:L96:best:sdd,fig:L96:best:dsd} in \cref{app:sec:L96:best}.
-This demonstrates that our approach reaches single-precision machine accuracy.
+To evaluate prediction quality, the VPT of PolyProp (executed in double precision) is compared with that of a double-precision ODE solver initialized with the single-precision data.
+In all tested settings, the best results from PolyProp are statistically indistinguishable from the solver's, as shown in \cref{fig:L96:n17} and \SuppSec{l96summary}.
+This demonstrates that PolyProp reaches single-precision machine accuracy.

 This holds across all tested dimensions $d=5,\dots,9$.
-Higher dimensions require more training data, but we observe no consistent trend in the required polynomial degree.
+Higher dimensions require more training data, but no consistent trend in the required polynomial degree is observed.
 Notably, for fixed polynomial degree, higher dimensions naturally yield more input features.